PattyHarris/Bootcamp-Week9-twitter-clone/README.md

 2. Add a LoadMore component, which takes a list of tweets as a prop - uses the last tweet ID as input to the fetch.
 'LoadMore' is added to 'home.js' as well.
 3. Implement the GET /api/tweets API call in the file 'pages/api/tweets.js' (new file).
 4. There's some complication around limiting the number of tweets (done on the client) when the tweets are setup on the server.
 This is resolved using a combination of 'getServerSideProps' and the 'useState' hook (in home.js).
 5. Once the above is resolved, we now have an issue when a new tweet is added - the page is reloaded and we're back to 2 tweets again.
 To fix this, NewTweet will update the list of tweets currently displayed by the Home component - meaning, if the current display is showing 3 tweets, it will now show 4 tweets, with the new Tweet listed first.
-The 'create new tweet' api call needs to fill out the data for the new tweet, so the author information has to be fetched.
-6.
+6. Bug fixed where the Tweet text box was not cleared - addition of setContent('') and value={content} ...